 Your cruise to Spitsbergen will come with an enormous amount of opportunity to spot wildlife.
 Polar bears are obviously the main attraction regarding wildlife.
 There are six national parks throughout Spitsbergen, and Svalbard alone is known to contain, Polar bears, reindeer, Arctic fox, numerous birds (such as guillemots and little auks) and several high Arctic seal species inhcluding the iconic Walrus.
 You might also encounter a variety of whales including the largest of them all: the Blue whale.

-- Longyearbyen, Svalbard’s only true town, was founded by an American in 1906.
-It has a little over 2000 inhabitants.
+• Longyearbyen, Svalbard’s only true town, was founded by an American in 1906 and has around 2,000 permanent residents.

-- Svalbard is the archipelago (chain of islands) off the north coast of Norway.
+• Svalbard is an archipelago (chain of islands) off the north coast of Norway.

-- Svalbard is made up of 4 main islands, and almost 150 smaller islands.
+• Svalbard is made up of four main islands and almost 150 smaller islands.

 Polar bear video by Vedat Mihmat